North Korean man arrested in Kim Jong Nam's death

 The Indonesian woman, identified as Siti Aishah, thought she was participating in a television prank show when she squirted liquid in the victim's face, Indonesian police said.

-Siti said she was "not aware it was an assassination attempt by alleged foreign agents," Indonesian police chief Tito Karnavian told reporters in Aceh Province.
+Aishah said she was "not aware it was an assassination attempt by alleged foreign agents," Indonesian police chief Tito Karnavian told reporters in Aceh Province.

 She said she had sprayed others in a similar manner "three to four times [before]."
 However, Karnavian told journalists, in this case, "there was allegedly a dangerous substance in the sprayer."

-Siti said "she was given a few dollars for the job," Karnavian said.
+Aishah said "she was given a few dollars for the job," Karnavian said.
 "She was used but she didn't know what it was for."

-Police did not confirm who provided the sprayer to the suspects.
+Indonesian police did not confirm who provided the sprayer to the suspects.

+Asked about the information on Aishah released by the Indonesian police, Mat told CNN that it did not come from the Malaysian police.

 Twists and turns